 In order to maintain our real estate investment trust status, we may need to borrow funds on a short-term basis to meet the real estate investment trust distribution requirements, even if the then prevailing market conditions are not favorable for these borrowings.
-To qualify as a real estate investment trust, we generally must distribute to our stockholders at least 95% of our net taxable income each year, excluding capital gains.
+To qualify as a real estate investment trust, we generally must distribute to our stockholders at least 95% (reduced to 90% for taxable years beginning after December 31, 2000) of our net taxable income each year, excluding capital gains.
 In addition, we will be subject to a 4% nondeductible excise tax on the amount, if any, by which dividends paid by us in any calendar year are less than the sum of 85% of our ordinary income, 95% of our capital gain net income and 100% of our undistributed income from prior years.
 We may need short-term debt to fund required distributions as a result of differences in timing between the actual receipt of income and the recognition of income for federal income tax purposes, or the effect of non-deductible capital expenditures, the creation of reserves or required debt or amortization payments.